samplejs/samplejs.github.io/samples/_posts/2000-01-02-operators.md

 ##comparison operators

-With JavaScript we have 'greater than', 'less than', 'greater than or equal', 'less than or equal' operators.
+With JavaScript we have {% include inline-resource.html label="relational operators" resource="docs-relational-operators" %} &mdash; _'greater than', 'less than', 'greater than or equal', 'less than or equal'_.
 In the code below we see how these operate:

 {% include codepen-sample.html title="operators - relational operators" slug="pIoAb" %}

-In some cases, type coercion can place:
+In some cases, type coercion can take place:

 {% include codepen-sample.html title="operators - coercion with relational operators" slug="iwqns" %}

 ##logical operators

-There are logical operators in JavaScript:
+There are {% include inline-resource.html label="logical operators" resource="docs-logical-operators" %} and a {% include inline-resource.html label="conditional (ternary) operator" resource="docs-conditional-ternary-operator" %} in JavaScript:

 {% include codepen-sample.html title="operators - logical operators" slug="DnJIs" %}

 These operators can be used in other cases as they use a short-circuit evaluation mechanism.
 Below are some common use cases:

-- _logical AND operator:_
+- logical AND operator:
-  - check that an object exists before calling a property or method on the object
+  - _check that an object exists before calling a property or method on the object_
-- _logical OR operator:_
+- logical OR operator:
-  - return a default value when left hand value is evaluated as falsy
+  - _return a default value when left hand value is evaluated as falsy_
-- _logical ternary operator:_
+- conditional (ternary) operator:
-  - check that an object exists before calling a property or method on the object, if it does not exist then return a default value
+  - _check that an object exists before calling a property or method on the object_
+  - _if it does not exist then return a default value_

 {% include codepen-sample.html title="operators - uses for logical operators" slug="ejFDE" %}